panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 Open the [demo](https://codesandbox.io/s/competent-grass-89so21?file=/src/Parent.jsx) and you'll see the element logged to the console.

 Ok, so what is the limitation of this approach?
 A problem arises when the element is not rendered directly in the body of the component, but rather in a child component.
-The described approach of using a ref does not work in this case.
-Let me show you why.

 Let's modify the previous example by extracting the `<div>Hello, World!</div>` into a child component `<Child>`.
 Also, let's create a prop `ref` on `<Child>`, to which `<Parent>` assigns `elementRef`: